Chapter 2 – Government of the University

 (2) University Committees advise the President and work closely with those administrative officers and units of the University most directly related to the responsibilities of the committee.
 Where appropriate, reports of University Committees are reviewed by the Academic Senate.

 (3) Members of University Committees are selected by the President upon nomination by the Academic Senate and others.
 The Senate acts through the Executive Board.
 Members of some committees are jointly selected by the University and the Academic Senate.

 Academic Senate Committees are established by the Senate, with members and chairs selected by the Executive Board from the membership of the Faculty Assembly or others.
 Committees report semi‑annually to the Executive Board with reports forwarded to the Senate for action or publication.

 The Executive Board works to coordinate University and Senate committee selection and membership.

 2-B (5) Faculty Handbook

-The Faculty Handbook will be made available to the entire faculty at the university policy website.
+(1) The Faculty Handbook will be made available to the entire faculty at the University web site.
 Printed copies will be supplied to the offices of the Provost and the Academic Senate.

 The Board of Trustees endorses and supports a collegial process of consultation and review in the development of amendments to the Faculty Handbook.
 This process must include, at a minimum, the Academic Senate and Provost’s Council, and may also include representatives of other university constituencies which might be affected by such amendments.
 To be sure, any amendments that are endorsed by the Academic Senate and approved by the President will be incorporated into the Faculty Handbook.
 However, the University Bylaws make it clear that the Academic Senate is strictly advisory with respect to the President.
 Thus, in the context of a collegial process of consultation and review, the policy of the Board of Trustees has been and continues to be that the President bears the final authority and responsibility for amending the Faculty Handbook.